lushen124/Universal-FE-Randomizer/README.md

 ### Classes
 This is probably the buggiest option.
 I think I've managed to get most battle animations to work appropriately, but there's always the chance that a character later in the game causes issues, because I haven't been able to test that far.
 The options should look familiar, but I'll go over them briefly. **Include Lords** will randomizes Ike's class and add Ranger to the class pool.
 I'm not sure about how this breaks endgame, so I may need more modifications to make things possible with a non-Lord Ike. **Include Thieves** basically affect Volke and Sothe and allow them to change class and adds thieves to the randomization pool (I'm not sure if this works properly either). **Include Special Classes** basically just means Reyson, and there should be logic to make sure you only get at most one heron if this is included (as two herons is basically a free win). **Allow Crossgender Assignments** does as you expect, attempting to keep gender lines consistent. **Allow Cross-race Assignments** is new, but you can guess that this means crossing Beorc and Laguz classes.
 This applies for bosses and minions as well.

-*Note: There are some characters that are excluded from this because they seem to work differently: Rolf and Lethe don't seem to load the same way as other characters, so they are currently disabled.
-Additionally, Boyd remains a fighter in the Prologue (also partially to make sure a hypothetical Wyvern Rider Boyd doesn't immediately roadblock Ike in the prologue).*

 Bosses work as you expect, though there might be additional logic for bosses that I haven't added yet, and I haven't tested cross-race assignments yet.
 Minions are also in the same boat, but in addition to not knowing if cross-race assignments work, some minions are directly referenced by their ID in chapter scripts, and those IDs need to be a specific class, so even if you force 100% of minions to change class, some will be immune to change to make sure the game is still functional.